Prashanthmonku/Excel-Sale-and-Finance-Analytics/README.md

 ## Sales Report:
 - **Project Objective:**

-  - 1. Create a _[customer performance report] that delves into various aspects of customer interactions and their impact on sales.
+  - 1. Create a [Customer Performance Report](https://github.com/Prashanthmonku/Excel-Sale-and-Finance-Analytics/blob/main/Customer%20Performance%20Report.pdf) that delves into various aspects of customer interactions and their impact on sales.

-  - 2. Conduct a comprehensive comparison between market _[performance metrics and predefined sales targets] to assess performance against goals.
+  - 2. Conduct a comprehensive comparison between [Market performance metrics and predefined Sales Targets](https://github.com/Prashanthmonku/Excel-Sale-and-Finance-Analytics/blob/main/Market%20Performance%20vs%20Target%20Report.pdf) to assess performance against goals.

 - **Purpose of Sales Analytics:**
 The purpose of sales analytics is to empower businesses by providing insights into their sales activities and performance.
 It helps in understanding customer behavior, identifying trends, and optimizing sales strategies.